-East Library Project Fund - \$117,000 expenditures
+East Library Project Fund: \$117,000 expenditures

 The purpose of this fund is to account for all capital expenditures related to the East Library facility.
-This fund is ongoing, and it will account for all financial activities related to capital projects for this facility in the future.
+This fund is ongoing and accounts for all financial activities related to capital projects for this facility in the future.

-Penrose Library Project Fund - \$1,191,200 expenditures
+Penrose Library Project Fund: \$1,191,200 expenditures

-Its purpose is to account for all capital expenditures related to the Penrose Library facility, including the 1905 Carnegie building and the Knights of Columbus building located next to Penrose Library.
-This fund is ongoing, and it will account for all financial activities related to capital projects for this facility in the future.
+The purpose of this fund is to account for all capital expenditures related to the Penrose Library facility, including the 1905 Carnegie building and the Knights of Columbus building located next to Penrose Library.
+This fund is ongoing and accounts for all financial activities related to capital projects for this facility in the future.